-Introduction
+I. Introduction

-Dyslexia is a subcategory of Specific learning disorders according to DSM V criteria[1].
-Some people struggle with reading, despite having IQs that are normal or above average [2].
+Dyslexia is a subcategory of Specific learning impairments according to DSM 5 criteria^[1].
+Some people struggle with reading, despite having IQs that are normal or above average^[2].
 Regarding the underlying cause of dyslexia, numerous theories have been proposed.
-The genetic origin of dyslexia is the most well-known of these explanations [3].
-Children who have dyslexia are more likely to have dyslexic parents [4].
-The other common theories about dyslexia are that genetic predisposition, environmental conditions, maternal stress, maternal activated-autoimmune response during pregnancy, and infections during pregnancy are the root causes of this phenomenon to happen [5].
+The genetic origin of dyslexia is the most well-known of these explanations^[3].
+Children who have dyslexia are more likely to have dyslexic parents^[4].
+Another common theory about dyslexia is that genetic predisposition, environmental conditions, and maternal stress are the root causes of this phenomenon^[5].
 Newer theories suggest that this condition is the result of a delay in brain development.
 According to the "Delayed Neural Commitment (DNC)" theory, dyslexic children take longer to develop (and rebuild) the neural networks that support learning to read, in addition to having delayed acquisition of skills.
-The framework offers a crucial time link between the early development of language, and speech networks, and the development of executive function networks [6].
+The framework offers a crucial time link between the early development of language, speech networks, and the development of executive function networks^[6].
 The functional network in the left hemisphere of the brain in dyslexia is not fully developed, and there is hypo-functional connectivity that seems not related to IQ.

 Even if children with dyslexia receive the necessary support education and adequate nutrition, it takes a very long time to close the gap between their peers.
 Sometimes this difference cannot be closed during their lifetime.
-One or more parts of phonological processing are missing, such as the ability to consciously manipulate speech sounds (phonological awareness), to temporarily store phonological information in the verbal short-term memory, and to quickly retrieve long-term phonological representations [7].
+One or more parts of phonological processing are missing, such as the ability to consciously manipulate speech sounds (phonological awareness), to temporarily store phonological information in the verbal short-term memory, and to quickly retrieve long-term phonological representations^[7].

-Another theory about dyslexia is related to maternal activated-autoimmune response during pregnancy.
-Neurodevelopmental pathways are altered before birth.
-The immune response in the child is altered postnatally [8].
-Excessive neurotransmitter formation triggers an autoimmune response, and inflammation begins [9] due to the insufficiency of fatty acids.
+Another theory about dyslexia is related to brain inflammation.
+Excessive neurotransmitter formation triggers an autoimmune response, and inflammation in the brain begins^[8] due to the insufficiency of fatty acids.
 The presence of inflammation delays the development of the brain.
-As long as the inflammation continues after birth, brain maturation lags continue.
+As long as the inflammation continues, lags in the brain's maturation continue as well.
 Only the right brain has the opportunity to develop for dyslexic children.
-The development of the left brain and left lateralization of the brain is not yet completed in dyslexia [10].
-Establishment of the left-brain dominance is important before the child reaches school age [11].
-Visual and auditory cues must be processed quickly in the left posterior lobe in order for the child reaches the maturity required for the development of reading skills.
+The development of the left brain and left lateralization of the brain is not yet completed in dyslexia.
+Establishment of the left-brain dominance is important before the child reaches school age^[9].
+Visual and auditory cues must be processed quickly in the left posterior lobe in order for the child to reach the maturity required for the development of reading skills.

-Another body of research asserted that individuals with dyslexia may exhibit a disordered interhemispheric functional asymmetry [11].
+Another body of research asserted that individuals with dyslexia may exhibit a disordered interhemispheric functional asymmetry^[10].
 As a result, the corpus callosum of the dyslexic brain undergoes alterations that impair the flow of motor and sensory information between the two hemispheres.

-It is hypothesized that there is a disconnection syndrome in the left temporal lobe of dyslexia[12].
-QEEG measurements display the increased slow brain waves in the left temporal region of the dyslexic brain [13] and/or there may be general EEG slowing.
-Temporal lobes are important for brain maturation and functional connectivity, and this connectivity seems missing in dyslexia[14].
+It is hypothesized that there is a disconnection syndrome in the left temporal lobe of dyslex^[a1].
+QEEG measurements display the increased slow brain waves in the left temporal region of the dyslexic brain^[12] and/or there may be general EEG slowing.
+Temporal lobes are important for brain maturation and functional connectivity, and this connectivity seems missing in dyslexia^[13].